How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Methods

 As can be seen from Equations \eqref{eq:R_WS_lin} and \eqref{eq:R_shear_lin}, the impact parameter for pebble accretion decreases as small body radius is decreased.
-Thus, the requirement that pebble accretion can only operate for $R_{\mathrm{stab}} > R_B$ translates into an lower limit on the small body radius that can captured via pebble accretion.
-Setting Equations \eqref{eq:R_WS_lin} and \eqref{eq:R_shear_lin} equal to $R_B$ and solving for $St$, this limit on Stokes number can be expressed (in a linear drag regime) as
+Thus, the requirement that pebble accretion can only operate for $f R_{\mathrm{stab}} > R_\mathrm{B}$ translates into an lower limit on the small body radius that can captured via pebble accretion.
+In a linear drag regime, where a particle's Stokes number is independent of velocity and depends only upon particle and disk properties, we can substitute equations \eqref{eq:R_WS_lin} and \eqref{eq:R_shear_lin} into Equation \eqref{eq:m_flow_fudge} and solve for $St$.
+Doing so yields